-The investment management fee and finance costs are allocated 50% to capital and 50% to revenue.
-This is in accordance with the Board's expected long-term split of returns, in the form of capital gains and income respectively, from the portfolio.
+Investment management fees and finance costs are recognised on an accruals basis and are charged 50% to capital and 50% to revenue.
+This is in accordance with the Board's expected long-term split of returns, in the form of capital gains and income respectively, from the investment portfolio of the Company.